jspsych/jsPsych/README.md

 jsPsych is a JavaScript library for creating behavioral experiments that run in a web browser. jsPsych creates a framework for defining experiments and provides a set of flexible plugins that create different kinds of tasks a subject could complete during an experiment.
 By assembling different plugins together and customizing the parameters of each, it is possible to create many different types of experiments.

+Here is a simple example of how to use the instructions plugin:
 <div display="flex">
 <img src="https://user-images.githubusercontent.com/14092539/27807582-c9e2c242-600f-11e7-942e-60866c18228e.gif" align="right" width=50% height=525 />